 Or make your own pickling spice.
 Making your own has the advantage that you can change the proportions which will result in your own unique flavour profile.

 Don’t limit yourself to the English pickling spice recipe.
 In the Middle East and North Africa, they make pickling spices with coriander seed, ground ginger, golpar, powdered dried lime, anise, cinnamon, cumin seed, and nigella.

 Apart from the spices mentioned above, you can experiment with: bay leaf, fresh ginger, garlic, lemongrass, lime, olives (in brine), oregano, rosemary, and soy sauce.
 These are all flavour pals with chilli peppers, and they all work well in a pickle.

 TIP: You can add the pickling spice in a muslin bag and remove the bag before gifting or selling your pickles.
 It makes the final product look ‘cleaner’, and it keeps your recipe a secret.
 You can still add a few carefully selected individual pickling spices for a decorative effect if you like.

 The vinegar is a key flavouring component (and the only preservative) in your pickles.

 Most store-bought pickles are made with ‘cheap’ vinegar.
-This gives you another opportunity to make your home-made chili pickles stand out from the crowd.
+This gives you another opportunity to make your homemade chilli pickles stand out from the crowd.
 Use vinegar with a good flavour profile.
 And don’t be shy to experiment with blending the vinegar.
 For example, if you are on a budget blend a cheap white vinegar with small amounts of good quality red wine or sherry vinegar and a bit of balsamic vinegar.
-If budget is not a concern, go all out on a good quality red wine or sherry vinegar.
+If budget is not a concern, go all out on good quality red wine or sherry vinegar.

 You can also use the sugar to give your pickles a unique twist.
 Experiment with brown sugar, castor sugar or any other sweetener that tickles your taste buds.